Skip to main content

 Nightlyhttps://updates.daintree.org/nightly/Pre-release (skips manual QA)

 Nightly builds use a pre-release version format that encodes the build timestamp and git commit, like 0.8.0-nightly.20260403142530.abc1234f.
-Nightlies are retained for 3 days before being automatically cleaned up.
+Nightlies are kept for 3 days, then cleaned up automatically.

 Canopy Legacy Builds